hans-jorg/efm32gg-stk3700-gcc-cmsis/X43-NAND-Flash/README.md

 * Second Level Wear-Leveling: Bkocks with long lived data gives room to new data, after their contents are written to other blocks.

-### Read sequence

-From RM:

-AA typical 528-byte page read sequence for an 8-bit wide NAND Flash is as follows:

-1. Configuration: Enable and select the memory bank connected to the NAND Flash device via the EN and BANKSEL bitfields in the EBI_NANDCTRL register.
-Set the MODE field of the EBI_CTRL register to D8A8 indicating that the attached device is 8-bit wide.
-Program the EBI_RDTIMING and EBI_WRTIMING registers to fulfill the NAND timing requirements.

-2. Command and address phase: Program the NAND Command register to the page read command and program the NAND Address register to the required read address.
-This can be done via Cortex-M3 or DMA writes to the memory mapped NAND Command and Address registers.
-The automatic data access width conversions described in Section 14.3.11 (p.
-188) can be used if desired to for example automatically perform 4 consecutive address byte transactions in response to one 32-bit word AHB write to the NAND Address register (in this case the 2 address LSBs should not be used to map onto the NAND ALE/CLE signals).

-3. Data transfer phase: Wait for the NAND Flash internal data transfer phase to complete as indicated via its ready/busy (R/B) pin.
-The user can use the GPIO interrupt functionality for this.
-The 528-byte data is now ready for sequential transfer from the NAND Flash Data register.

-4. Read phase: Clear the ECC_PARITY register and start Error Code Correction (ECC) parity generation by setting both the ECCSTART and ECCCLEAR bitfields in the EBI_CMD register to 1.
-Now all subsequently transferred data to/from the NAND Flash devices is used to generate the ECC parity code into the EBI_ECCPARITY register.
-Read 512 subsequent bytes of main area data from the NAND Flash Data register via DMA transfers.
-This can for example be done via 32-bit word DMA transfers (as long as the two address LSBs are not used to map onto the NAND ALE/CLE signals).
-Stop ECC parity generation by setting the ECCSTOP bitfield in the EBI_CMD register to 1 so that following transactions will not modify the parity result.
-Read out the final 16 bytes from the NAND Flash spare data area.

-5. Error correction phase: Compare the ECC code contained in the read spare area data against the computed ECC code from the EBI_ECCPARITY register.
-The user software can accept, correct, or discard the read data according the comparison result.
-No automatic correction is performed.

-### Program (write) sequence

-A typical 528-byte page program sequence for an 8-bit wide NAND Flash is as follows:

-1. Configuration: Configure the EBI for NAND Flash support via the EBI_NANDCTRL, EBI_CTRL, EBI_RDTIMING and EBI_WRTIMING registers.

-2. Command and address phase: Program the NAND Command register to command for page programming (serial data input) and program the NAND Address register to the desired write address.

-3. Write phase: Clear the ECC_PARITY register and start Error Code Correction (ECC) parity generation by setting both the ECCSTART and ECCCLEAR bitfields in the EBI_CMD register to 1.
-Now all subsequently transferred data to/from the NAND Flash devices is used to generate the ECC parity code into the EBI_ECCPARITY register.
-Write 512 subsequent bytes of user main data to the NAND Flash Data register via for example DMA transfers.
-Stop ECC parity generation and read out the computed ECC parity data from EBI_ECCPARITY.
-Write the final 16 bytes of spare data including the computed ECC parity data bytes.

-3. Program phase: Write the auto program command to the NAND Flash Command register after which the NAND Flash will indicate that it is busy via its read/busy (R/B) pin.
-After read/busy goes high again, the success of the program command can be verified by programming the read status command.

 NAND Flash on the STK3700
 -------------------------